 Student Honor and Community Standards

-We review "The Pathfinder" on a yearly basis and make changes as appropriate; this version of our policies and procedures applies to the 2017-2018 academic year.
+We review "The Pathfinder" on a yearly basis and make changes as appropriate.

 At Colorado College, we strive to provide a safe environment that is conducive to academic success for students, while fostering socially responsible and productive citizens.
 We seek to impart knowledge and develop character, and we expect students to uphold values that advance the common good.
 To this end, the Colorado College Student Honor and Community Standards are founded on three values: honor, respect, and integrity.
 The Student Honor and Community Standards encompass many aspects of campus life for students, with the expectation that students will engage with and exemplify these values at all times.

 The following policies and procedures are considered part of the Student Honor and Community Standards:

 - Anti-Discrimination Policy and Procedures, and Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy and Procedures

 - Community Standards, which are set forth below in Section V(D)

 The College strives to cultivate an environment in which our students are making informed and good choices, are thriving, and are eager to serve as productive members of the community.
 While the policies described herein are intended to set guidelines and outline expectations, they are also intended as a positive affirmation of the community we all create.